 - Always wear an approved helmet. - Wear a face shield or goggles.
-Wind in your unprotected eyes could contribute to an impairment of vision which could delay seeing a hazard. - The use of a jacket, heavy boots, trousers, gloves, etc., is effective in preventing or reducing abrasions or lacerations. - Never wear loose-fitting clothes, otherwise they could catch on the control levers, footrests, or wheels and cause injury or an accident. - Never touch the engine or exhaust system during or after operation.
-They become very hot and can cause burns.
-Always wear protective clothing that covers your legs, ankles, and feet.
+Wind in your unprotected eyes could contribute to an impairment of vision that could delay seeing a hazard. - The use of a jacket, heavy boots, trousers, gloves, etc., is effective in preventing or reducing abrasions or lacerations. - Never wear loose-fitting clothes, otherwise they could catch on the control levers, footrests, or wheels and cause injury or an accident. - Always wear protective clothing that covers your legs, ankles, and feet.
+The engine or exhaust system become very hot during or after operation and can cause burns.

-• Passengers should also observe the precautions mentioned above.
+• A passenger should also observe the above precautions.